 General Education Category: Mathematics

-Prerequisite: Completed college mathematics competency or appropriate score on the mathematics placement exam.
+Prerequisite: Completed college mathematics milestone or appropriate score on the mathematics placement exam.

 Offered: Fall, Spring, Summer.

 MATH 143 - Mathematics for Elementary School Teachers I (4)

 Emphasis is on problem solving, model building, and algorithm development appropriate for the mathematics curriculum in the elementary/middle school.
 Topics include numeration and the development of number systems.
 Lecture and laboratory.